ampproject/amphtml/extensions/amp-lightbox/amp-lightbox.md

 $category@: layout
 formats:
   - websites
-  - ads
-  - email
 teaser:
   text: Displays elements in a full-viewport “lightbox” modal.
+experimental: true
+bento: true
 ---

 <!---
-Copyright 2015 The AMP HTML Authors.
+Copyright 2021 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.